josefnpat/LoveSkeleton/readme.md

 It is importiant to also note, that LoveSkeleton creates a global `state` variable that starts as `nil`.

-If `love` is passes as the argument, the script will only rebuild the main.lua
+If `love` is passes as the argument, the script will only rebuild the `main.lua`.